benbieler/SenNetwork/README.md

 2) Install
 ----------

-Please install the software by the following shell commands

 Clone repository

     git clone -b master https://github.com/Ma27/SenNetwork.git /path/to/webroot
     cd /path/to/webroot

+The smartes way to deploy is using rake.

+    rake

+__Note__: this commands creates an test admin user with name "root" and password "sen-unsafe-password222"

+Here are all required commands listed

+Please install the software by the following shell commands

 Add sass